TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _The Logging Suite - EFK Stack_

-- Since we're done with the monitoring and alerting aspect, let's turn to collecting, aggregating and analysing &  visualising our logs
+- Since we're done with the monitoring and alerting aspect, let's turn to collecting, analysing &  visualising our logs

 You can check out my EFK manifests here:- https://github.com/TanishkaMarrott/EFK-Stack ☑️